-2023 is an exhilarating time to experience the Camino de Santiago.
-Whether you plan to journey by foot or by bike, one thing is clear – the Camino in 2023 is going to bring peace, authenticity and a return to what the Camino is all about.
+2024 is an exhilarating time to experience the Camino de Santiago.
+Whether you plan to journey by foot or bike, one thing is clear – the Camino in 2024 will bring peace, authenticity and a return to what the Camino is all about.

 A pilgrimage route since medieval times, the Camino de Santiago is an important spiritual and cultural experience that has linked people from all across Europe for centuries.
 As evidence of its importance and history, the Camino has been on the UNESCO World Heritage list since 1993.

-Best time to walk the Camino in 2023
+What is the best time to walk the Camino in 2024?

 The most popular times of year to walk the Camino are spring and autumn, followed by summer.
 Looking at the weather on the Camino, the most pleasant walking temperatures are found during spring and autumn.